nvdatatech/nvdatatech-site/pinlytics/index.md

 - Every game contributes to your personal analytics profile.

 ## Advanced Statistics
-### Deep dive into your bowling performance with a plethora of filterable stats
+### Deep dive into your bowling performance with an array of filterable stats
 * Scoring stats - focused on average and high game/series with trends over time
 * Milestone stats - tracking how many games / series have been bowled over milestone scores
 * Frame Analysis stats - track advanced stats like strike rate, spare rate, split conversion rate, first ball average, average open frames/game, 10th frame analysis, and so much more!